wso2/docs-ob-toolkit-uk/en/docs/install-and-setup/configuring-api-manager-for-ob.md

            signature_validation="openbanking.org.uk"
            ```

-         5. Configure the API contexts that require signature validation:
+         5. By default, signature validation is enabled for the Payments API.
+Configure the API contexts of other APIs
+            that require signature validation.
+For example:
           ``` toml
           [[open_banking.uk.jws_signature.signature_validation.mandated_apis]]
           api_context="/open-banking/v3.1/event"